udayvir-singh/tangerine.nvim/README.md

 </div>
 <!-- ignore-end -->

-# Introduction
+# About
-Tangerine provides a painless way to add fennel to your config.
+> Tangerine provides a painless way to add fennel to your config.

-It prioritizes :zap:     lightning fast speeds,<br>
-& gives you    :cyclone: control over `when` and `how` fennel should compile.

 ## Features
 - :fire:   *BLAZING* fast, compile times in milliseconds
 - :ocean:  200% support for interactive evaluation
-- :bamboo: Transparent, doesn't create stupid abstractions
+- :bamboo: Control over when and how to compile
 - :ribbon: Natively loads `nvim/init.fnl`

 ## Comparison to other plugins